Clarksj4/TurnSystem/README.md

 ### Cycling the turn order

-Calls to _MoveNext_ cycle through the pawns in the order.
-The current pawn's _TurnEnd_ method is called, and the next pawn's _TurnStart_ method is called.
+Calls to _MoveNext_ cycle through the items in order.
+The current item's _TurnEnd_ method is called, and the next item's _TurnStart_ method is called.
 After a cycle completes, a further call to _MoveNext_ will restart the cycle.
 This allows for action at the end of a complete cycle.

     TurnOrder<int> order;

     public void MoveNextExample()
     {
-        // Game over when order no longer contains any pawns while (order.Count > 0)
+        // Game over when order no longer contains any items while (order.Count > 0)
         {
-            // Returns true if there is another pawn in the order who is yet to have a turn bool pawnsRemaining = order.MoveNext();
+            // Returns true if there is another item in the order who is yet to have a turn bool remaining = order.MoveNext();
-            while (pawnsRemaining)
+            while (remaining)
             {
                 // ...
 Do something ...
                 // ...
 Update turn order interface, etc ...

-                // Proceed to next pawn in order pawnsRemaining = order.MoveNext();
+                // Proceed to next item in order remaining = order.MoveNext();
             }

             // Complete cycle of turn order complete!